Candida Yeast Overgrowth is a chronic condition that doesn’t have a straightforward way to test for it.

 Over the recent year, an increasing number of medical professionals are beginning to pay attention to Candida-related issues and order gut disorder comprehensive analyses for diagnosis.
 If you have difficulty or are unable to find a doctor willing to look at these tests, consider going to a local integrative doctor or naturopath.

 1. Comprehensive Digestive Stool Analysis

 Comprehensive Digestive Stool Analysis is a simple test that can be performed to assess the health of an individual’s digestive system.
 The test involves taking a sample of the person’s stool and then analyzing it for various indicators of digestive health.

-This test is good at detecting Yeast infections, as well as the imbalances of good gut bacteria, such as Lactobacillus or Bifidobacterium.
+This test is good at detecting various Yeast infections, including Candida, as well as the imbalances of good gut bacteria, such as Lactobacillus or Bifidobacterium.

 The test is also useful for identifying dysfunctional microflora, which can affect food and nutrient absorption.

 Alternatively, it can point out a potential parasite infection, especially if you travel a lot and eat raw foods.